Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights

-Two division leaders meet when the AFC East-leading Buffalo Bills (4-1) face the AFC South-leading Tennessee Titans (3-2) on Monday, October 18, 2021 at Nissan Stadium.
-Buffalo is a 5.5-point favorite in the game.
-An over/under of 54 is set in the contest.
+The best teams from opposing divisions meet when the AFC East-leading Buffalo Bills (4-1) hit the field as a 5.5-point favorite against the AFC South-leading Tennessee Titans (3-2) on Monday, October 18, 2021 at Nissan Stadium.
+The game has an over/under of 54 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.